Candib80/cs50labs/fahrenheit/README.md

 ## tl;dr

 Implement a program that converts degrees in Celsius to Fahrenheit, per the below.
-Where the text in italics is user input.

 ```
-$ *./fahrenheit*
+$ ./fahrenheit
-C: *0*
+C: 0
 F: 32.0
 ```

+{% next %}

 ## Turning Up the Heat